VyankateshwarTaikar/DevOps_Assignment/README.md

 This assignment contains the log &amp; monitoring script.

-# DevOps Assignment
-This assignment contains the log & monitoring script as per given assignment.

 Created a script that automates the analysis and monitoring of log files.

 # Structure #